bcgov/ols-router/rpng-2.0-release-notes.md

 ## Route Planner 2.1
 1. Route Planner 2.1 is backward compatible with Route Planner 2.0.

-2. Enable intersection crossing costs to more accurate model different combinations of major and minor road crossings
+2. Enable intersection crossing costs to more accurately model all combinations of major and minor road crossings.

-3. Enable the global distortion field (see item 5) which allows to router to prefer major roads over minor ones.
+3. Enable the global distortion field (see item 5) to allow the router to prefer major roads over minor ones.
 Global distortion fields only affect truck routing (e.g. requests that specify the /truck resource).

 4. Enable local distortion fields (see item 5) to allow particular truck routes to be favoured over others nearby.
 Local distortion fields only affect truck routing (e.g., requests that specify the /truck resource).
 Local distortion fields are defined by road authorities.